 Jericho’s glowing white whip straightened into a blade and Jericho quickly thrust it in Izsak’s direction.
-Izsak barely managed to dodge the jab, but he did not make it out untouched.
+Izsak barely managed to dodge the jab, but he didn’t make it out untouched.
 The blade caught onto his Ophiuchian band which disintegrated in an instant.
 In a split second, the white blade of the sword splintered and shot out in all directions.

 One of the splinters pierced Izsak’s leg, but the man quickly ripped himself away from it.

 Not in long enough, came Jericho’s thought.
-He then recalled the splinters of light back with a flick of his conductor.
+He then recalled the branches of light back with a flick of his conductor.
 The next moment he was charging at a crouching Izsak who was nursing his leg.
 Jericho transformed his vitae into a blade and raised it high.

 Wait!
 This doesn’t make sense.
 Mr. Wtorek is—